KxSystems/pykx/docs/user-guide/advanced/modes.md

 	4. kx.q.schema
 	5. kx.q.console
 6. [Pandas API](Pandas_API.ipynb) functionality for interactions with and PyKX Table objects
-6. Keyed tables can be converted to equivalent numpy types
+6. Keyed tables can be converted to equivalent Numpy types
-7. All types can be disambiguited, generic null can be discerned from a projection null, and similar for regular vs splayed tables.
+7. All types can be disambiguated, generic null can be discerned from a projection null, and similar for regular vs splayed tables.
-8. Numpy list object conversion when operating with a valid PyKX license are optimised relative to unlicensed mode.
+8. Numpy list object conversion when operating with a valid PyKX license are optimized relative to unlicensed mode.
 9. The `is_null`, `is_inf`, `has_nulls`, and `has_infs` methods of `K` objects are only supported when using a license.

 ### Choosing to run with/without a license